 Fraudulent charges sometimes sneak in as debit orders, and debit order fraud was one of the most prevalent types during 2019.

 Online banking for most banks allows you to see a list of all of your debit orders, and some banks are changing the system to mean you have to confirm a debit order through your banking profile before it can be added to the list.
 This makes debit order fraud a lot less likely, but it still means that you should check.

 Any unrecognized debit orders can be stopped by contacting your bank or visiting online banking.

 3. Messages or Spam from Creditors

-Sometimes messages with your name in it are a “shot in the dark” trying to get you to click on a link or give up personal information.
-Don’t fall for it.
-Contacting the original loans provider makes this less likely to happen.
+Sometimes messages with your name in them are a “shot in the dark” trying to get you to click on a link or give up personal information.
+Don't fall for it.
+Contacting the original loan provider makes this less likely to happen.

 If it turns out that your details were used to fraudulently apply for a real loan, the creditor, your bank and the police are the three groups you should contact first.